thrivingproject/dotfiles/README.md

 ## Local VSCode devcontainer

 Modify VSCode Dotfiles settings so that when a devcontainer is created it will use the dotfiles in this repo.
 Make sure use `install-local.sh` as the value for the install command field.
+These settings are not synced which means settings sync can still be used with codespaces without interfering with codespaces dotfiles setup.

 See [VSCode devcontainer docs](https://code.visualstudio.com/docs/devcontainers/containers#_personalizing-with-dotfile-repositories) for more information.